neuroidss/lab-governance/README.md

 - the last one leaving the office has to close all the windows, alarm the office and lock the external doors
 - Authorize at least two people to take your packages.
 Us the below, official form: https://www.posta.hu/static/internet/download/Meghatalmazas_nyomtatvany_20141021.pdf

+## Domain of Finance and Controlling: Petty Cash
+No one can use the petty cash without permission from the Finance and Controlling role.
+Preferably, use Splitwise.

 -##### Policy: Office guests
 - Share the door code with your guests when you invite them to help us focus and reduce office noise.